Bout2GitIt/FontPicker/README.md

 # Known Issues:
 This app is EXTREMELY low tech and contains bugs.
 - Light/Dark Mode is wonky, and sometimes requires switching back and forth to get the desired state.
-- Changing font size will switch things to Dark Mode, which can be done by toggling Light/Dark
+- Changing font size will switch things to Dark Mode, which can be undone by toggling Light/Dark
 - Scrolling only works by clicking/dragging the sidebar.
 Touchpad scrolling is not functional.
+I have not tested this app with a scrollwheel mouse, but I suspect that scrollwheel will not work either.